 Admission to the Surgical Technology Program is competitive, and the number of students admitted is limited by the number of faculty and clinical facilities available.
-Applicants are rank-ordered for acceptance using a points system based on grades earned in ENG 101, HPS 105, MTH 100, SUR 108 or HPS 114 and SUR 107 (or BIO 201 and 202).
+Applicants are rank-ordered for acceptance using a points system based on grades earned in ENG 101, HPS 105, MTH 100, SUR 108 or HPS 114 and BIO 111 (previously SUR 107), or BIO 201 and 202.
 Meeting minimal requirements does not guarantee acceptance.
 Students are admitted once each year, fall term only.